Sl0vi/algorithms/Algorithms/Numerics/README.md

 to use as a generic type parameter.
 The struct implicitly converts both to and from the base type.
 All binary and comparison operators that are shared across number types can be used between both numeric types and the base type.
-The numeric type also implements all the same interfaces that C# numbers types do, so you can do almost anything with it that you can do with normal numbers.
+The numeric type also implements all the same interfaces that C# number types do, so you can do almost anything with it that you can do with normal numbers.

     var x = new Numeric<int>(2);
     var y = x + 7;